intel-samples/Microsoft-Build-Workshop2025/README.md

 3. Enter the password you created during the setup process to access JupyterLab.

 Note: To exit the virtual environment when finished, simply type deactivate

+### Final Notes

+Congratulations!
+You have successfully set up JupyterLab on your Azure VM and accessed it securely via SSH tunneling.
+You are now ready to proceed with the workshop activities.
+If you encounter any issues during the setup or while running the notebook, please reach out to the workshop facilitators for assistance.
+We hope you enjoy the workshop and gain valuable insights into building scalable RAG pipelines with OPEA ChatQnA.

+## Conclusion
+This workshop provides a hands-on introduction to building scalable RAG systems, emphasizing data preparation and deployment optimization.
+Using OPEA Chat QnA, participants will learn to create robust, real-world AI pipelines that seamlessly bridge data quality and model performance on Azure cloud infrastructure.